leoduan/smart_title_case_bib/README.md

 2. Put curly brackets around title, so that they render correctly into PDF.
 3. Remove "and others" (if appeared) from the author list.

 Note: this may mess up some words, such as incorrectly changing "fMRI" into "FMRI".
-So you need to double check the bibtex file, and additional edits if necessary.
+So you need to double check the bibtex file, and make additional edits if necessary.